Feet on the Ground, Eyes on the Future

 Joc is a Director of HWR Group and has been since taking on a governance role in the family owned business on the death of her father Bill in 2005.
 Joc cares deeply about the family business and ensures the values the business was built on are reflected in todays companies.
 She has spearheaded the redevelopment of Bill’s truck collection and the result is Bill Richardson Transport World which opened to the public late in 2015.
 Joc is married to Scott and they have three children.

-Scott is a director of HWR Group and was previously Managing Director for ten years from 2005.
-Aside from his director role he will also spend time focusing on the wider HWR property portfolio and assisting with overseeing Bill Richardson Transport World.
-He has lead HWR Group through a decade of considerable growth in both size and turnover.
+Scott is director of the HWR Group and was previously Managing Director for ten years from 2005.
+Aside from his director role he also spearheads the HWR property portfolio and assists with overseeing Bill Richardson Transport World.
+He has led the HWR Group through a decade of considerable growth in both size and turnover.
 Scott is married to Joc and they have three children.

 Peter joined HWR in 2011 as Executive Director of Finance.
 During this time he has been a part of the significant growth in the Group including a number of acquisitions.
 Peter is a Fellow Chartered Accountant and a member of the New Zealand Institute of Directors.
-External roles are Chairman of Southern Institute of Technology, Trustee of Southland Hospice and Southland Boys High School.
+External roles are Trustee of Southland Hospice and Southland Boys High School..

-David was appointed to the new role of HWR Group General Manager Petroleum in January 2018.
-He is responsible for the New Zealand and Australian petroleum businesses, and also has a general interest role for HWR in the Auckland Region.
+David was appointed to the new role of HWR Group General Manager Petroleum and Concrete in 2020.
+He is responsible for the New Zealand and Australian petroleum businesses and the concrete division.
 Prior to this David was General Manager Business Growth and was involved in a number of acquisitions made by HWR since 2011.
 David himself joined HWR following the acquisition of Kauriland Petroleum (Mobil Fuels Distributor) in 2010 by Allied Petroleum.
-Prior to Kauriland, he held a number of senior accounting and general management positions within the transport and logistics industry.

-Bruce is the General Manager of the HWR Contracting Division and is responsible for 200 staff across three companies.
-He joined the HWR Group in 1996 as the SouthRoads Maintenance Manager and held several roles prior to being appointed General Manager in 2007.
-Bruce has 40 years experience in the engineering and contracting industries with a background in civil engineering.
+Dean is the General Manager of the HWR Contracting Division and is responsible for nearly 300 staff across three companies.
+He joined the HWR Group in 2004 working as an operator and studied part to gain his Diploma in Civil engineering.
+Since he has held several roles prior to being appointed General Manager in 2018.
+Dean has 15 years’ experience in the engineering and contracting industries with a background in civil engineering.

 Chris is the General Manager of Petrogas, a Fuel & Lubricant distributor based out of Melbourne, Australia.
 Chris was the Financial Controller for Petrogas in the five years prior to taking the role as General Manager in September 2015.
 Chris has long standing family ties to the fuel industry and prior to joining the business held a variety of other roles within the fuel wholesale and retail industry, as well as a large corporate accounting firm.